 A draft of an executive order leaked in January included a question about immigration status on the American Community Survey (ACS).
-There was an immediate backlash, with advocates asserting that probing immigration status “would undo decades of work.”
+There was an immediate backlash, with advocates asserting that probing immigration status in the 2020 census “would undo decades of work.”

 To researchers and academics, however, it’s not that simplistic.

 “[There] is a desire and need to collect data on people’s immigration status through the U.S. Census for research purposes,” Daniel Martínez, an assistant professor of sociology at George Washington University’s Columbian College of Arts and Science and associate director of the Cisneros Hispanic Leadership Institute, told Rewire in an email.

 Martínez was a co-investigator on the groundbreaking Migrant Border Crossing Study, a research project that involved interviewing recently-deported unauthorized migrants about their experiences crossing the U.S.-Mexico border and residing in the United States.

 The ACS, scheduled to be next conducted in 2018, is known as the long-form census and is different than the main Census taken every ten years.
 It is a detailed survey for a subset of people in the United States.
 The ACS is important because the results help the government decide how to allocate federal funding for services like schools and health care.

 Martínez said including a question about immigration status could assist researchers in examining differences in life outcomes—like socioeconomic status, health, and acculturation—by immigration status and lead to intervention efforts aimed at improving people’s lives.

 There’s one major problem: The questions are being asked by the Trump White House, an administration that not one of the researchers interviewed by Rewire trusts with the question.